Privacy Statement of Hapimag AG

 If you use our services, we only collect the personal data we need to provide the requested services.
 Any additional data collection is made on a voluntary basis and solely to safeguard our own legitimate business interests.

 We only process and use your data with your express consent, or if there is legal justification, for the purposes of advice, marketing and market research.
 You may withdraw your declaration of consent at any time.
 Your data are neither sold, leased nor made available in any other way to third parties.
-Any processors specifically remain reserved.
+Hapimag specifically reserves the right to transmit personal data to any processors.
 The transmission of personal data to government institutions and authorities is carried out solely within the framework of compulsory national legal provisions.

 11. Guaranteeing security in data processing